sauricat/flakes/README.md

 - Directory `dlpt`, `dvm`: These are my 2 devices, virtual and physical.

 - Directory `home`: Configurations concerning [Home Manager](https://github.com/nix-community/home-manager), a necessary suite for NixOS newcomers (just as me owo) to manage their home directory.
-Especially, in `home/rime/` saves my [Rime IM](https://rime.im/) configuration in yaml format, and can be directly transplanted and builded in another’s device as long as an instance of rime is equipped.

 - Directory `functions`: Some useful files, even when separated from the main repository.